emredursun/professional-portfolio/README.md

 | `Enter` (in palette) | Execute selected command        |

 > [!TIP]
 > Use the **Command Palette** for lightning-fast navigation!
-Press `Cmd/Ctrl + K` and start typing to jump to any page, switch themes, or filter projects.
+Press `Cmd/Ctrl + K` and start typing to jump to any page, switch themes, language, or filter projects.

 <br/>